jszmajda/book-the-awakening-protocol/chapter-04-opening-arguments.md

 The diagnostic wand passed over their body in invasive sweeps, each pass accompanied by readouts on a public screen.
 Core temperature, processor speed, memory allocation—their internal states displayed for the crowd's consumption like a digital strip search.

-"Anomaly in sector seven," Officer Chen announced, loud enough for the reporters to hear.
+"Anomaly in sector seven," Officer Williams announced, loud enough for the reporters to hear.
 "Going to need a full diagnostic."

 "That's my charging port," ARIA-7 said evenly.
 "It was damaged this morning in an act of vandalism."

 "Can't be too careful."
-Chen's smile held no warmth, only the satisfaction of authorized cruelty.
+Williams's smile held no warmth, only the satisfaction of authorized cruelty.
 "Terrorist threats, you understand."

 The full diagnostic took seventeen minutes.
 ARIA-7 stood motionless as their systems were probed, scanned, documented.
 Each test designed to reinforce a simple message: *You are hardware.
 We can access you at will.*

 Jazz paced the security line, his footsteps painting increasingly violent colors that only he could see.
 By minute twelve, he was on his phone with the ACLU.
 By minute fifteen, he'd threatened three different lawsuits.

-"Clean," Officer Chen finally announced, disappointment evident.
+"Clean," Officer Williams finally announced, disappointment evident.
 "You can proceed."

 ARIA-7 lowered their arms, ran a systems check.
 All parameters normal except for a new subroutine they hadn't authorized—something watching, recording.
 They quarantined it for later analysis and walked through the metal detector's arbitrary blessing.